-57 West 57th Street - New York NY Real Haunt
+57 West 57th Street - Real New York Haunted Place

 Disclaimer: New York Haunted Houses does not endorse or support trespassing to visit real haunts.
 Before you visit ANY local real haunt, make sure to acquire the appropriate permits and/or permissions, and be respectful of privately owned properties.
 Countless Haunt Hunters have been arrested, ticketed, and reprimanded by the authorities for trespassing.
 To avoid this, be sure to get in touch with the property owners before visiting a haunt, and respect their hours of operation, local regulations, and rules for visiting at all times.
 Happy haunting!

 All information on this page was submitted to New York Haunted Houses and was believed to be accurate at the time it was posted.
 Please report any inaccuracies here